Chulinuwu/Chulinuwu/README.md

 <!-- ABOUT THE PROJECT -->
 # Hello, I'm An-An ✨

-I'm a Developer and UX/UI Designer, currently focused on learning ML/AI.
+I'm a Developer, UX/UI Designer, Data scientist, currently focused on learning cyber-security.
 I'm enthusiastic about combining my technical skills with creativity to contribute to the dynamic field of technology.
 Stay tuned for more as I continue to learn and grow.

 # Stat